Program detailsCredential: 4-Year Bachelor of Environmental Public Health (Honours)

 Students practice the integrated knowledge and skills related to environmental epidemiology and toxicology as well as risk exposure and assessment.
 In addition, students develop strong critical thinking, leadership and risk assessment abilities as well as the professional communication skills required to work successfully in inter-professional teams.

-Graduates are well-prepared for a number of progressive careers as environmental health practitioners in both the public and private sectors.
+Graduates are well-prepared for a number of progressive careers as environmental and public health practitioners in both the public and private sectors.

 Postings are accepted beginning four months before the start of a term until all students have secured employment provided the minimum 12 consecutive weeks of full-time work is met.